The official blog of the Lung Institute.

 Water is by far the most precious resource in world, and yet, the average American doesn’t drink enough of it.
 Doctors recommend about eight 8-ounce glasses of water a day, but many people fall short of this and can become dehydrated.
 This can pose some real and lasting problems.
 To start, dehydration can cause fatigue.
 Your body needs water to keep the cells in your body healthy, moving and reproducing.
 Without it, your cells will break down.

 Aside from the physical effects, a lack of water can have a dramatic effect on your cognitive ability, making focus, concentration and task assessment more difficult.

 In comparison to other countries, America has a beaming history of clean and free drinking water (tap water), so take advantage and wash a daily vitamin down with a nice cold glass of water.
 It’s a great way to start your day.

 What to Do Next

-When lifestyle changes fail to improve your quality of life, it may be time to consider stem cell therapy.
-Rather than addressing the symptoms of lung disease, stem cell therapy may directly affect disease progression and may improve quality of life.
+When lifestyle changes fail to improve your quality of life, it may be time to consider cellular therapy.
+Rather than addressing the symptoms of lung disease, cellular therapy may directly affect disease progression and may improve quality of life.

 Interested in our article on COPD Diet: The 5 Best Snacks for People with COPD?
 Share your thoughts and comments below.